 Under Italian law, directors may be removed from office at any time by the vote of shareholders at any shareholders' meeting.
 Whilst the removal is immediately effective within the company, it is effective vis-à-vis third parties only upon entry of the relevant resolution in the companies register.
 The resolution of the shareholders' meeting in favor of a liability suit against a director and the occurrence of causes of ineligibility constitute just cause for removal.
 If the removal of a director occurs without just cause, such director may have a claim for damages against us.
 These damages may include, but are not limited to, compensation that would otherwise have been paid to the director for the remainder of his or her term and damage to his or her reputation.
 Directors may resign at any time by written notice to the board of directors and to the chairman of the board of statutory auditors.
 The board of directors must appoint substitute directors to fill vacancies arising from the removal or resignation of any director, subject to the approval of the board of statutory auditors, to serve until the next shareholders' meeting.
-If, at any time, more than half of the members of our board of directors appointed by the shareholders' meeting of the Company resign, such resignation is ineffective until the majority of the new board of directors have resigned or cease to be directors) must promptly call a shareholders' meeting to elect new directors.
+If, at any time, more than half of the members of our board of directors have resigned or cease to be directors) must promptly call a shareholders' meeting to elect new directors.